redcode-labs/neurax/README.md

-NeuraxConfig.file_name        | Name under which downloaded binary should be served and then saved | random NeuraxConfig.base64           | Encode the transferred binary in base64 | false NeuraxConfig.comm_port        | Port that is used by binaries to communicate with each other | 7777 NeuraxConfig.comm_proto       | Protocol for communication | "udp" NeuraxConfig.required_port    | NeuraxScan() treats host as active only when it has a specific port opened|none NeuraxConfig.scan_passive     | NeuraxScan() detects hosts using passive ARP traffic monitoring | false NeuraxConfig.scan_timeout     | NeuraxScan() sets this value as timeout for scanned port in each thread | 2 seconds
+NeuraxConfig.file_name        | Name under which downloaded binary should be served and then saved | random NeuraxConfig.base64           | Encode the transferred binary in base64 | false NeuraxConfig.comm_port        | Port that is used by binaries to communicate with each other | 7777 NeuraxConfig.comm_proto       | Protocol for communication between nodes | "udp" NeuraxConfig.reverse_listener | Contains "<host>:<port>" of remote reverse shell handler | not specified NeuraxConfig.required_port    | NeuraxScan() treats host as active only when it has a specific port opened|none NeuraxConfig.scan_passive     | NeuraxScan() detects hosts using passive ARP traffic monitoring | false NeuraxConfig.scan_timeout     | NeuraxScan() sets this value as timeout for scanned port in each thread | 2 seconds